What is income tax?

 UK residents are allowed to earn or receive a certain amount of taxable income each year tax-free.
 This is known as a ‘Personal Allowance’.
 A Blind Person’s Allowance may also be added to the Personal Allowance for those registered blind.

-Within the income tax system, there are then specific allowances for savings and dividend income.
+Within the UK income tax system, there are then specific allowances for savings and dividend income.

 Savers are entitled to claim a Personal Savings Allowance (PSA).
 This applies a tax rate of 0% on the first £1,000 of savings income for basic rate taxpayers.
 The allowance applies a 0% rate for up to £500 of savings income for higher rate taxpayers.
 Additional rate taxpayers are not eligible for the allowance.